robhybrid/vapor/README.md

 Option-C brings up clients.

-Use Ctrl-H to not play video on current screen, useful speeding up playback when using 2-screen mode.
+Use Ctrl-H to not play video on current screen, useful speeding up playback when using 2 or more screens.

 Option-F for File browser.